pantheon-systems/documentation/source/content/guides/errors-and-server-responses/05-external-web-service-calls.md

 Even the most reliable web services occasionally experience slowness.
 Your site might also experience network disruptions, which also can slow down external calls.
 These are are just two reasons why you should set a relatively low timeout threshold for the external call if yous use extensions (plugins or modules) and custom code.
 The external web service will fail and move on to the next stage in the process if it doesn't respond within a few seconds.

-### Examples: Set a timeout on an external request
+### Examples: Set a Timeout on an External Request

 - Set a 10 second timeout on a generic PHP curl request: